balena-io/docs/pages/reference/OS/overview.md

 ### NetworkManager and Modem Manager

-\{{ $names.os.upper \}} uses \[NetworkManager]\[network-manager] accompanied by \[ModemManager]\[modem-manager], to deliver a stable and reliable connection to the internet, be it via ethernet, WiFi or cellular modem.
+BalenaOS uses \[NetworkManager]\[network-manager] accompanied by \[ModemManager]\[modem-manager], to deliver a stable and reliable connection to the internet, be it via ethernet, WiFi or cellular modem.
 Additionally, to make headless configuration of the device’s network easy, there is a `system-connections` folder in the boot partition, which is copied into `/etc/NetworkManager/system-connections`.
 So any valid NetworkManager connection file can just be dropped into the boot partition before device commissioning.

 ### Avahi